Measuring results: understand the importance of measuring Marketing and Sales actions + 7 steps to get started in practice

 - Discomfort to communicate whether a specific action generated a return or not.

 That’s why we all want a complete roadmap of actions that help identify whether we’re achieving good results, isn’t it?
-And to help you understand the importance of working with performance measurement, Blue World City have produced a complete content, with practical, achievable steps.
+And to help you understand the importance of working with performance measurement, Blue World City has produced a complete content, with practical, achievable steps.
 Check out!

 Why focus on measuring results?

-Knowing the path to where we are going and what we need to do to improve .
+Knowing the path to where we are going and what we need to do to improve.
 These are the main points that make measuring results so important for any company.

-In practice, Marketing can attract new Leads through social media, Email Marketing strategy or several other ways.
+In practice, Marketing can attract new leads through social media, Email Marketing strategy, or several other ways.
 However, if there is no specific work to measure the results generated from each of these channels when Leads become business opportunities – and sales! – it is difficult to identify which is the best one.

 So, more important than doing this measurement is measuring the results in the right way!
 If you don’t track Marketing and Sales performance properly, you create false security for the entire company.
 Therefore, you give the wrong impression that you are on the right path!

-But there is an even bigger problem: you spend more money than you should on a campaign, assuming the results are better than expected .
+But there is an even bigger problem: you spend more money than you should on a campaign, assuming the results are better than expected.
 Therefore, working with the measurement of results will make it clear if your business is on the right or wrong path once and for all.

-You will be able to intelligently manage Marketing and Sales actions , going through a complete analysis of each funnel.
+You will be able to intelligently manage Marketing and Sales actions, going through a complete analysis of each funnel.
 The better your performance measurement work, the better your chances of identifying points of improvement in both areas.